 By Betsy Ramser Jaime

-Would you like to support an entrepreneur like Kelvin and empower his or her business or vision?
-Make sure to head on over to the Browse Projects page to read about other amazing Zidisha entrepreneurs.
+Would you like to positively impact the life of an entrepreneur like Robert?
+Make sure to head on over to our Browse Projects page to read about our other business owners throughout the Zidisha community.